serrodcal-wso2/docker-compose-wso2esb-elk/README.md

 $ docker-compose up
 ```

-Give servers about 3 minutes to initialize, then access:
+Give servers about 3 minutes to initialize (depending on the hardware), then access:

 * The WSO2 ESB web UI by hitting `https://localhost:9443`.
 * The Kibana web UI by hitting `https://localhost:5601`.